nusretipek/Flanders_Innovation/README.md

 # Flanders Innovation
+---

 **Detecting Flemish Innovative Companies via Web Scraping**

-This repository is created to publicly share supplementary code for my master's thesis.
+1. This repository is created to publicly share supplementary code for my master's thesis.
-For the innovation pipeline, download the *innovation_module.py* and place in right directory.
+2. For the innovation pipeline, download the *innovation_module.py* and place in right directory.
-Internal work completed on notebooks.
+3. For other internal work, please see the completed on notebooks.

-** ### Due to the non-disclosure aggrement, the granular dataset is not included! ### **
+**### Due to the non-disclosure aggrement, the granular dataset is not included! ###**